Taking parental leave

-You have the right to unpaid time off to look after their children.
+Parents have the right to unpaid time off work when they need to look after their children.

 - spend more time with them

 - care for them when they're off school sick

 - go to school open days or events with them